 There is a wide range of terrain to experience along this trail.
 There are forest trails, upland moorland paths, cliff sections, beach walks, promenade strolls and on some days sections of regular asphalt hiking.

 Only the Moderate tour itineraries cover the more challenging Moyle Way mountain sections in the Antrim Glens, i.e. the hikes from Waterfoot/Orra Beg to Glenariff Forest Park and from Orra Beg to Ballycastle.
 Those sections cover more remote countryside and reach the highest elevation of the walk (500m) at Sleaveanorra (Orra More).
 Those sections can be wet and rough underfoot, and navigation can become a little more challenging in bad weather.

 Our Gentle itineraries focus on the Antrim Coast and can be enjoyed by the novice walker as well as the more accomplished hiker.
 The highest point on the coastal section of the trail is approximately 180m above sea-level and none of the off-road sections are very remote.

 The total aggregate ascent is approximately 1,200m for the Antrim Glens section and 740m for the Antrim Coast section and it includes only a few short but steep climbs, specifically on the moderate tours.

-Elevation Profiles (not including Rathlin Island)
+ELEVATION PROFILES (not including Rathlin Island)

 Antrim Glens (Waterfoot to Ballycastle – 42km)

-Antrim Coast (Torr Head to Portstewart – 62km)
+Causeway Coast (Torr Head to Portstewart – 62km)